Heart Beats Teachers & Staff

 Piano | MTAC | He/Him | English

-Born and raised in Sacramento, California, Arend Aldama is a classically trained pianist who holds a bachelor’s degree in piano performance from California State University, Sacramento (CSUS).
+Born and raised in Sacramento, California, Arend Aldama is a classically trained pianist who holds a bachelor’s degree in piano performance from and a master’s degree California State University, Sacramento.
 He began playing piano at the age of seven.
-Mr. Aldama has performed and accompanied as a professional pianist around the Sacramento region.
+Arend has performed and accompanied as a professional pianist around the Sacramento region.
 During his years at American River College (ARC), where he earned his associate degree in music, he auditioned for the Concerto-Aria competition and was chosen three times.
 He performed the Grieg “Piano Concerto in A minor” and Gershwin’s “Rhapsody in Blue” with the ARC orchestra.

 A pleasurable environment in the piano lesson is a must.
-Mr. Aldama believes a supportive atmosphere with positive, yet critical comments encourages students to learn more about the piano.
+Arend believes a supportive atmosphere with positive, yet critical comments encourages students to learn more about the piano.
 He believes it gives them a desire to practice, which helps them become self-motivated and independent learners.

 Guitar (Acoustic & Electric) | Electric Bass | English